rapidsai/cuml/README.md

 ## Contributing

-Please use issues and pull requests to report bugs and add functionality.
+Please use GitHub issues and pull requests to report bugs and add or request functionality.

 ## Contact